sheershob/travelhub/README.md

 ## User-facing features

 - Browse listings
-  - View all listings on an index page with thumbnail, location and price.
+  - View all listings on an index page with thumbnail, location, rating and price.
-  - Click into a listing's detail page to see full description, images, reviews and location.
+  - Click into a listing's detail page to see full description, images, ratings, reviews and location.

 - Create and manage listings (authenticated users)
   - Registered users can create new listings with title, description, location, country, price and an uploaded image.